TIBCOSoftware/snappydata/docs/migration/upgrade_gemfirexd_standalone.md

 1. In the **<path_to_product>/snappydata-1.0.0-bin/conf** directory, make a copy of the **locators.template**, and rename it to **locators**.

-2. Edit the locators file to set it to the previous location of the GemFire XD locator (using the -dir option)
+2. Edit the locator file to set it to the previous location of the GemFire XD locator (using the -dir option)

 		localhost -dir=<log-dir>/snappydata/locator